Machine Learning Basics (2026): A Practical Beginner Guide + Examples & Projects

 Underfitting

-If you want more beginner resources, explore the Artificial Intelligence guides section.
+For more resources, browse the Artificial Intelligence guides section.

 What is the difference between AI and machine learning?

 AI is the broad umbrella.
-Machine learning is a subset of AI focused on learning patterns from data.
-Not all AI is ML, but much of modern AI in products relies on ML.
+Machine learning is a subset of AI where systems learn patterns from data instead of being programmed with every rule.

 Do I need advanced math to start learning machine learning?